What Is a Homestead Exemption in Texas?

 Don't Leave Money on the Table

-If you own a home in Texas and haven't applied for your homestead exemption, you could be overpaying by $1,000 or more per year.
+If you own a home in Texas and haven't applied for your homestead exemption, you could be overpaying by $1,400 or more per year in school taxes alone.
 The application is free and only takes a few minutes.

 And once you have your exemption, consider protesting your property tax appraisal to save even more.
-Ballard Property Tax Protest helps Texas homeowners reduce their assessed values through evidence-based protests.
+Ballard Property Tax Protest helps Texas homeowners reduce their assessed values through evidence-based protests, and there is no fee unless we lower your value.